makeorbreak-io/mob-2017-iot/presentation/chapters/exercises.md

 ## Exercises &mdash; 1.
 Connect to the Internet

-We'll be using `wttr.in`, an awesome weather forecast service to test our connectivity
+Our first exercise won't have a physical circuit.
+We'll be using `wttr.in`, an awesome weather forecast service to test our connectivity to the internet.

 ### Establishing connectivity to a wireless network